The ability to determine or forecast the capacity of a system or set of components,

 The availability of a system is determined by the following equation, which yields a

 x = (n - y) * 100/n

 where 'n' is the total number of minutes in a given calendar month and 'y' is the total

 Figure 5: Availability Numbers

-Source: Wikipedia - http://en.wikipedia.org/wiki/High_availability
+Source: Wikipedia - https://en.wikipedia.org/wiki/High_availability

 3. Forecasting Capacity Requirements